katelee168/katelee168.github.io/drafts/generative-ai/1-training-data.md

 What constitutes "toxic" content  is ill-defined and constantly evolving, and classifications of toxicity can be correlated with other aspects of text, such as sexual explicitness.
 ^[[Prior work](https://maria-antoniak.github.io/resources/2021_acl_bad_seeds.pdf) demonstrates how biases can seep into bias measurements through choices in the topics.]
 ^[The [Perspective API](https://medium.com/jigsaw/better-discussions-with-imperfect-models-91558235d442) is one API that tries to identify “toxic” content.
 Again, what is considered “toxic” is context dependent, and in this case may be better explained as “stuff you don’t want advertisements associated with.”]
+For example, the Texas’ Liberty County Vindicator posted the full text of the Declaration of Independence and [Facebook’s moderation flagged it as hate speech](https://www.washingtonpost.com/news/the-intersect/wp/2018/07/05/facebook-censored-a-post-for-hate-speech-it-was-the-declaration-of-independence/]).
 Additionally, different individuals or groups may have different interpretations of the same text, complicating the process of deciding what data to include and exclude.
 For example, the LGBTQ community centers sexual orientation and sexual experience.
 Filtering out data related to sexual orientation and sexual experience could inadvertently remove data related to the LGBTQ community.
-^[[This paper](https://arxiv.org/abs/2104.08758) provides an example of this in the dataset C4.]
-^[One way to approach this challenge is to adopt a more flexible and inclusive approach to data collection and analysis.
+^[[This paper](https://arxiv.org/abs/2104.08758) provides an example of this in the dataset C4.] ^[One way to approach this challenge is to adopt a more flexible and inclusive approach to data collection and analysis.
 This may involve working closely with individuals or groups who have expertise in the cultural context under study and being open to multiple perspectives and interpretations.
 Overall, it is important to recognize that cultural data is often fluid and dynamic, and our understanding of it may change over time.
 Therefore, any process for determining what data to include and exclude must be adaptable and open to revision as new insights emerge.
 It may also involve acknowledging the limitations of quantitative methods in capturing the full complexity of cultural data and being open to using qualitative approaches that allow for more nuanced and contextualized analysis.]
 Whatever process we use must be adaptable and open to revision.
 We can never have a black and white process of determining what data to include and exclude because we are dealing with cultural connotations that resist quantification and objectivity.

 However, the scale of the datasets encourages dataset creators and curators to use automatic methods to decide on mass what data to include or remove.